 FS1 to Year 2 will be designated Infants, Years 3 – 6 Juniors, Years 7 – 9 Prep and Years 10 – 13 will be the Senior section of the school.
 Quite why Metropole has decided to organise in this way is not clear, though by dividing the school in to four sections, it does ensure focused leadership across the five key stages that the UK curriculum is divided into.

-There are currently approx. 2,520 students at the school - a reduction in roll of a quite significant 400 students over the past two to three years, in line with the experience of many schools in light of the economic situation.
+There are currently approx. 2,700 students at the school - a reduction in roll over the past two to three years, in line with the experience of many schools in light of the economic situation.

 GEMS Metropole may offer the UK curriculum, but its student body is extraordinarily international, even by Dubai standards, with over 100 nationalities (107 currently) speaking over 50 languages.
-A recent (February 2021) update from the school informed WhichSchoolAdvisor.com that the main nationality groups are Egyptian, South Asian (Indian/Pakistani) and British.
+An update (February 2021) from the school informed WhichSchoolAdvisor.com that the main nationality groups are Egyptian, South Asian (Indian/Pakistani) and British.
 Just over 10% of students have been registered as Students of Determination.

 There is no doubt that staffing at GEMS Metropole has been something of a challenge.
 Staff turnover has been something of an issue at the school almost from the outset.
 At its worst, the school lost 37% of its staff some five years ago, and although this has improved to 33% in 2017, a still significant 28% departed the school in in 2019.
 For any school to lose 1 in 4 of its staff does not bode well for a stable environment, especially given the requirement to induct so many staff at the beginning of the academic year.
-The school, which is in its sixth year of operations, is now on its fourth Principal.
-And with a change at the top, changes lower down an organisation often follow.
-It is to be hoped that there will be stability at all levels within the school as it moves forward.
+The school, which is in its eighth year of operations, is now on its fourth Principal, but in Naveed Iqbal, MTS has finally found stability.
+With a change at the top, changes lower down an organisation often follow.
+For 2022-23, according to a recent post by Mr. Iqbal, staff turnover in terms of leavers is expected to be only 7% - well below the UAE average of 22-24%.

-Subsequent to the announcement of the appointment of Ms. Aschettino, MTS also announced the appointment of Tara Foster as Head Teacher for Primary, who will formally take up her new position in September 2021.
+Subsequent to the announcement of the appointment of Ms. Aschettino, MTS also announced the appointment of Tara Foster as Head Teacher for Primary, who took up her new position in September 2021.

-As Head Teacher, Tara will be responsible for the overall leadership of the newly-reorganised Infants and Junior Schools.
-Tara is currently Deputy Head of Primary.
-She has a total of 17 years’ experience as a primary teacher, as well as 13 years in senior leadership.
+As Head Teacher, Ms. Foster is responsible for the overall leadership of the newly-reorganised Infants and Junior Schools.
+She was previously Deputy Head of Primary and has a total of 17 years’ experience as a primary teacher, as well as 13 years in senior leadership.

 MTS offers the English National Curriculum, including IGCSE and GCSE at 16, and AS followed by A Levels for Years 12 and 13.
-The first cohort of A Level students were due to sit their exams in June 2020, but with the cancellation of exams due to Covid-19, this will now be postponed until 2021 - although students will still have received A Level grades based on the prediction process put in place by the Exam Boards.
+The first cohort of A Level students were due to sit their exams in June 2020, but with the cancellation of exams due to Covid-19, this was postponed until 2021 - although students still received A Level grades based on the prediction process put in place by the Exam Boards.

 One of the key decisions which will enable the school to improve its curriculum delivery still further is the implementation of High Performance Learning (HPL), a methodology whereby teachers aim to optimise students' learning by focusing on their strengths and skills, enabling them to understand how they learn and developing resilience.